Jeunese/jeunese.github.io/docs/ux-writing.md

 -  Avoid using abbreviations and acronyms in UI content unless space is severely limited or the acronym is better known than the full term (for example, URL).

 More specific guidance depends on the type of UX writing you're engaged in.

+## UX writing

+A UX writer helps craft in-product content as part of the product design process.
+This includes in-product text, buttons, messages, labels, and other UI touchpoints that guide a user through a product or service.

+This is not the same as a copywriter, who writes and edits Marketing material.
+A copywriter creates content to attract and persuade customers as a sales effort, which requires a different style of writing.

+A UX writer is responsible for creating in-product content that's in line with the company's [tone of voice](/voice-and-tone?id=tone-of-voice) and that facilitates the user experience of the product.
+UX Writers take insights from UI and UX design, usability, and behavioural psychology to iterate and refine content that is designed for the end-user of a product, from large blocks of text to a product's UI elements and microcopy.

+Before writing or reviewing UI content, the UX writer needs to know:

+-  Who they're writing for, such as end-users or administrators.
+-  What the user's goals and needs are.
+-  What the product is and how the product is used.
+-  What the use cases are.
+-  What components of the product need written or reviewed (if not the end-to-end experience).

+The aim is create a cohesive content experience.
+For this reason, it's sometimes described as a sub-discipline of content design.
+See [UX writing and content design](/ux-writing?id=ux-writing-and-content-design) for more information on the similarities and differences.

 ## UX writing and information development